Skip to main content

 warning

 Changes are not applied immediately.
 When you modify any configuration section, the changes are staged and the edge is marked as "dirty".
-You must click Sync Config to push the configuration to the edge.
+Click Sync Config in the page header (next to Config History) to push the configuration to the edge directly from this page.
 See Syncing Configuration for details.

 Configuration Tabs